-You don’t need to call Samsung support or drive to a nearby carrier store because we can help you fix most of these problems right at home.
-Then, we’ll continuously update this post with helpful information and fixes throughout the year.
+You don’t need to call Samsung support, browse forums, or go to a nearby carrier store to fix things.
+Instead, we’ll help you fix most Note 9 issues right at home.
+Then, we’ll continuously update this post with helpful information and fixes moving forward.

 How to Fix Galaxy Note 9 Apps That Aren’t Full Screen

-A problem we keep hearing about thanks to Samsung’s beautiful big screen is apps not using the entire display.
-Your Note 9 has Samsung’s biggest 6.4-inch screen that’s longer and skinnier than most.
-They’re using a 2:1 aspect ratio to ensure a screen this size is still easy to hold and use.
+Your Note 9 has a big 6.4-inch screen that’s longer and skinnier than most devices.
+Samsung is using a new 2:1 aspect ratio to ensure a screen this size is still easy to hold and use.
 This is also why some apps have black bars at the top and bottom, similar to the black bars on a widescreen TV.
+It

 Most apps and games scale up to fit the entire screen, and if not here’s a quick and easy fix.